Huahuatii/Reproducing-UniMap/README.md

 **UniMap** is a multi-functional tool that leverages expert-curated scRNA-seq datasets as references to integrate, annotate, and conduct interpretable analyses on unlabeled query data.

-Check out our manuscript in *PERIODICAL*:
+Check out our manuscript in *Advanced Science*:

 *NAME AND LINK*